jrmycanady/nokiahealth/README.md

                            // application with Nokia.
                            // For any real world use you will need to have a
                            // http server running and listening on that URL
-                           // so you can obtain the code that is returend.
+                           // so you can obtain the code that is returned.
                            // For simple testing you can just manually navigate
                            // to the URL that will be generated and copy the
                            // code.